matthew-brett/curious-git/curious_remotes.rst

    do a ``push`` to this backup repository.
 The ``push`` has the effect of resetting the position of a branch (usually ``master``) in the backup repo.
-   Git is very reluctant to set a branch position in a remote repository with a working tree, because the new branch position will not not match the existing content of the working tree.
+   Git is very reluctant to set a branch position in a remote repository with a working tree, because the new branch position will not match the existing content of the working tree.
 Git could either leave the remote working tree out of sync with the new branch position, or update the remote working tree by doing a checkout of the new branch position, but either